codespede/pwoli/docs/output-data-widgets.md

 });
 ```

-Note that if the [[GridView.columns|columns]] part of the configuration isn't specified,
+Note that if the [GridView.columns()](/pwoli/api-docs/classes/GridView.html#columns) part of the configuration isn't specified,
 Pwoli tries to show all possible columns of the data provider's model.

 ### Column classes <span id="column-classes"></span>